A matching decoder for bivariate bicycle codes: Conclusion

 \section{Conclusion}

-In this work, we have proposed an efficient matching-based decoding algorithm for bivariate bicycle codes.
-Our decoding strategy demonstrates logical error rates under bit-flip noise that are competitive with state-of-the-art polynomial-time decoding implementations.
+In this work, we have proposed an efficient matching-based decoding algorithm for two-dimensional topological stabilizer codes based on symmetries.
+We implement our decoder on several examples of bivariate bicycle codes.
+Our decoding strategy demonstrates logical error rates that are competitive with state-of-the-art alternatives.
 Importantly, our decoder admits efficient practical implementation by circumventing time-intensive steps such as the ordered-statistics decoding of BP-OSD.

+Our decoder natively performs well for a subclass of BB codes with $d_\Sigma = d$.
+In general, its performance is improved significantly by combining our matching subroutine with belief propagation.
+One can envision pipelining our matching step to supplement other decoding subroutines, for instance combining our efficient matching decoder with relay BP~\cite{muller2025improvedbeliefpropagationsufficient} or vibe-BP~\cite{koutsioumpas2025colourcodesreachsurface} for shots that do not converge.
+In future work, it will also be interesting to find alternative deterministic methods of passing information between symmetries that improve performance.

-Given the performance of our decoder for BB codes, it is interesting to consider how a matching-based decoder might generalize to other codes, or how matching subroutines might supplement other decoders.
-Code symmetries~\cite{Brown2020parallelized, Brown2022conservation} form the backbone our decoder.
-However, it is as yet unclear how one can use symmetries to produce a decoder in general.
+Our investigation also motivates consideration of how a matching-based decoder might generalize to other codes.
+Let us first remark that our decoding strategy can generalize to topological stabilizer codes that do not necessarily respect translational invariance.
+Indeed, provided the lattice is sufficiently large, and we are given an overcomplete check matrix that enables extraction of code symmetries, we can use the cylinder trick exactly as we have described to find a correction.
+On the other hand, is as yet unclear how one can use code symmetries to produce a decoder in general.
 A key innovation we use is the cylinder trick, where we reinterpret the bivariate bicycle code as a topological code and assume its logical operators must follow a similar structure.
 This intuition follows from the mapping between general stabilizer codes defined on a two-dimensional lattice and copies of the toric code.
-In the future, it may be interesting to see if this intuition can be extended further to develop matching decoders for other LDPC QECCs.
+It may be interesting to see if this intuition can be extended further to develop matching decoders for other LDPC QECCs.

-It will also be valuable to test our decoder using more realistic noise models-- one straightforward generalization is to include unreliable stabilizer measurements~\cite{Brown2020parallelized, Brown2022conservation}.
-In this case, we replace stabilizers with corresponding detectors over time~\cite{Derks_2025designing}.
-We recover symmetries in the spacetime model by choosing a subset of detectors that correspond to the stabilizers of a symmetry over all timesteps.
-This ensures that both bit-flip and measurement errors violate an even parity of detectors.
-For a given symmetry in this spacetime model, built from detectors, we can generalize the cylinder trick by evaluating changes in the logical operator that corresponds to the symmetry over time.